kildor22/mm-github-pages-starter/collections/_poems/For every bend.md

  &nbsp;

 <p>
 I was a boy, once frail.
 Once, I stood in my mother's backyard, where the wind blew on hung blankets and white sheets, carrying their rose and lavender scent.
-And there, I stood, behind my mother as she clipped our clothes to dry, listening to the susurrous rustling in the grass.
+And there, I stood behind my mother as she clipped our clothes to dry, listening to the susurrous rustling in the grass.
 Before, I thought I could brave it all; standing strong as my cape flapped wildly behind me.
 But as soon as the wind came and gone, I was on my knees, finding myself bent like the thin trees that shrivel in a storm.
 </p>

 <p>